Aurangzeb: First Deccan governorate (1636–1644)

 Aurangzeb was appointed viceroy of the Deccan in 1636.
 After Shah Jahan's vassals had been devastated by the alarming expansion of Ahmednagar during the reign of the Nizam Shahi boy-prince Murtaza Shah III, the emperor dispatched Aurangzeb, who in 1636 brought the Nizam Shahi dynasty to an end.
 The Mughal provinces of Deccan at that time were Khandesh, Berar, Telangana and Daulatabad.
 The entire region with 64 forts, were in charge of Aurangzeb, while ten more forts had yet to be conquered by the Mughals.
 In 1637, Aurangzeb married the Safavid princess Dilras Banu, posthumously known as Rabia-ud-Daurani.
 She was his first wife and chief consort as well as his favourite.
 He also had an infatuation with a slave girl, Hira Bai, whose death at a young age greatly affected him.
 In his old age, he was under the charms of his concubine, Udaipuri Mahal.
 The latter had formerly been a companion to Dara Shukoh.

 In the same year, 1637, Aurangzeb was placed in charge of annexing the small Rajput kingdom of Baglana, which he did with ease.
-In 1638, Aurangzeb married Nawab Bai, later known as Rahmat al-Nisa.
+In 1638, Aurangzeb married Nawab Bai, later known as Rahmat an-Nisa.
 That same year, Aurangzeb dispatched an army to subdue the Portuguese coastal fortress of Daman, however his forces met stubborn resistance and were eventually repulsed at the end of a long siege.
 At some point, Aurangzeb married Aurangabadi Mahal, who was a Circassian or Georgian.

 Aurangzeb arrived in Agra on 2 May 1644 to see his sister Jahanara who was severely burnt in an accident two months prior.
 Shah Jahan was outraged to see Aurangzeb enter the interior palace compound in military attire and immediately dismissed him from his position of viceroy of the Deccan; Aurangzeb was also no longer allowed to use red tents or to associate himself with the official military standard of the Mughal emperor.
 Other sources state that Aurangzeb was dismissed from his position because Aurangzeb left the life of luxury and became a faqir.

 Aurangzeb's first viceroyalty of the Deccan lasted eight years from 14 July 1636 to 28 May 1644 before his dismissal.

 Governor of Gujarat (1645–1647)

-In 1645, he was barred from the court for seven months.
+In 1644–45, he was barred from the court for seven months.
 It is reported that he mentioned his grief about this to fellow Mughal commanders.
 Thereafter, Shah Jahan appointed him governor of Gujarat.
-His rule in Gujarat was marked with religious disputes but he was rewarded for bringing stability.
-In September 1646, Shah Jahan called Aurangzeb off from Gujrat assigning the charge to Shaista Khan.
-On 20 January 1647, he met the emperor at Lahore, where he was promoted to the chief commander of Balkh and Badakhshan.
+His tenure in Gujarat was marked with religious disputes but he was rewarded for bringing stability.
+In September 1646, Shah Jahan called Aurangzeb off from Gujarat, assigning the charge to Shaista Khan.
+On 20 January 1647, he met the emperor at Lahore, where he was promoted as the chief commander of Balkh and Badakhshan.